AzonInc/Doorman/docs/en/changelog/firmware.md

    You will need to adjust your automations if you previously used the Doorbell Pattern Event Entity.
 Additionally, the event types have been changed.

    👉 **Check the [Entities](../reference/entities#events) for details!**

+- **Intercom Models Renamed**
+   As part of streamlining the models for each manufacturer, you may need to reconfigure your intercom model.
+   Now, you can also see the Koch and Scantron models.

+   👉 **Check the [Model Setting availability](../reference/esphome-component#model-setting-availability) for details!**

 ## 2024.11.2
 ### ✨ Improvements